tinyerp/odoo-docker/README.md

 Main images:

+ - Odoo trunk on Debian/Ubuntu (./trunk-src/)
+ - Odoo 8.0 on Debian/Ubuntu (./8.0/)
  - OpenERP 7.0 on Debian/Ubuntu (./7.0/)
  - OpenERP 6.1 on Debian only (./6.1/)
- - Odoo trunk on Debian/Ubuntu (./trunk-src/)

 PostgreSQL images:

  - PostgreSQL 9.3 on Debian/Ubuntu (./postgresql/)
- - PostgreSQL 9.4 beta on Debian (./postgresql/)
+ - PostgreSQL 9.4 beta on Debian/Ubuntu (./postgresql/)

 Usage: